Russel Williams - Looking Through the Horse’s Eyes

 Iain: What do you mean by that… ‘Other than yourself’?

-Russel: Well later, as I became a little older, it was while we were living in Palestine, my mother was in a sanatorium in Lebanon, my father went up to visit her and I was preparing a meal for myself and my brother and sister, and it dawned on me that there was something about this suffering that I ought to know about.
-I knew the obvious… my father was gassed in the war, his lungs were gone, my mother had consumption.
-Okay, these are illnesses, but there was something beyond that, mind you, and I wanted to find out what it was.
-I didn’t know how to, I didn’t know how to approach it in any way.
+Russel: Later, as I became a little older, we were living in Palestine, and my mother was in a sanatorium in Lebanon.
+My father went up to visit her and I was preparing a meal for myself and my brother and sister, and it dawned on me that there was something about this suffering that I ought to know about.
+I knew the obvious physical things - my father was gassed in the war, his lungs were gone, my mother had consumption.
+Okay, these are illnesses, but there was something beyond that, and I wanted to find out what it was.
+I didn’t know how to; I didn’t know how to approach it in any way.
 I was frustrated and that made me very angry.

 Iain: How old were you at this time?